attogram/ote/INSTALLATIONS.md

 # Open Translation Engine INSTALLATIONS

-Known installations of the Open Translation Engine:
+Known installations of the Open Translation Engine, as of 2016-07-12:

 * http://ote.2meta.com/
  * English <> Dutch